phil65/epregistry/README.md

 > - `*` matches any number of characters
 > - `?` matches exactly one character
 > - Patterns are case-insensitive

-These search and filtering capabilities are particularly useful when:
-- Exploring available plugins in a large system
-- Debugging entry point configurations
-- Building plugin management interfaces
-- Finding specific extensions across multiple packages

 ## Integration with Package Management